 Magnesium Deficiency

-Magnesium deficiency will eventually lead to leaf curl, but you’re going to see the symptoms earlier, which is when the edges of leaves turn yellow.
+Magnesium deficiency will eventually lead to leaf curl, but you’ll see the symptoms earlier, when leaves’ edges turn yellow.

 If it isn’t corrected, leaves will curl.